 ‘Beautiful things don’t ask for attention.’ — The Secret Life of Walter Mitty

 I’ve known newcomers to bonsai to wheel around and ask splutteringly and with amazed eyes, ‘What the blazes is going on here?
 What is this bonsai thing?’
-I’ve been doing bonsai for over 35 years and ask myself the same thing nearly daily.
+I’ve been doing bonsai for 40 years and ask myself the same thing nearly daily.

 - Our Relationship to Time.
 Working with bonsai we are immediately beset with the indignity of being on a leash to the seasons.
 Instead of rushing, we often have to wait.
 With bonsai we begin to work with time rather than be its tool.

 - Our View of Nature.
 Health and restoration are some of the reasons we seek out nature.
-And while the inspirational view of bonsai is as a stalwart survivor of life’s storms—and it is indeed inspirational—it also only relates to half of bonsai.
-Deciduous trees and accent plants often offer a different feeling, more one of nature’s healing and benevolence.
+And while the view of bonsai as a stalwart and exhausted survivor of life’s storms is inspirational, it also only relates to half of bonsai.
+Deciduous trees and accent plants offer a different sensibility, more one of nature’s healing and regeneration.

 - Our Tool Choice.
 Tool choice predicts outcome.
 There is a reflex assumption that faster is better.
 And yet as with many things, time saving strategies create problems that weren’t there before.
 For bonsai, this is the ‘chaff information’ inherent in any tool mark that later must be removed to be natural looking.
 It’s not absent with hand tools, there’s just more of it with power tools.